-We will see how Ganesh Malviya, a prominent man in the BJP, along with the party itself choose to handle the news about the EVMs.
+We will see how Ganesh Malviya, a prominent man in the BJP from Bhopal, Madhya Pradesh, along with the party itself choose to handle the news about the EVMs.
 The Electronic Voting Machines, or EVMs, that are used by India in order for their elections to be conducted have been under scrutiny in the last couple of years.
 Now that we have the Lok Sabha elections right around the corner, the EVMs make headlines, yet again.
 The most recent allegations regarding the EVMs is that they are being hacked by certain BJP party members, as the machines were seen being transported without the necessary security measures.
 There are also the allegations that the EVMs have, in fact, been swapped with ones that are tampered with.
 According to the Election Commission, they remain steadfast on the fact that these accusations have no truth to them, and according to most experts hacking the EVM require a substantial amount of effort.
 To further debunk the allegation, the Madras High Court, and several other High Courts, have commented on the issue saying that the EVMs are essentially tamper-proof and that there are certain checks and balances that these devices go through that cannot be criticized.

 However, the opposition parties and their supporters remain adamant on the fact that BJP is involved with interfering with the EVMs that are supposed to decide the fate of India.
 How does BJP choose to respond to all of this?
 According to Ganesh Malviya, who is a loyal campaign manager for BJP from Madhya Pradesh and has also been responsible for election management in Uttarakhand, Uttar Pradesh, Delhi, and many other cities, these accusations are a conspiring attempt by anti-democratic people who want to weaken India.
 He goes on to say that India’s democracy is being defamed amidst such accusations.
 BJP believes that media has only been fuelling the fire by spreading such harsh and false news and that legal action should be taken against them.
 However, they are still optimistic about the elections, as they understand that Prime Minister Narendra Modi, is loved by the masses of India.
 We will further see what Ganesh Malviya from Madhya Pradesh BJP has to say about the plans of BJP as he is not only the campaign head but has also worked very closely with Prime minister Narendra Modi himself.